Neighbours asked to grass on hosepipe rule-breakers

 Any fine would have to be imposed via the courts.

-The company’s annual report showed it was wasting nearly 21 million gallons of water a day due to leaks, though this was reduced slightly on the previous year.
+Southern Water’s annual report showed it is wasting nearly 21 million gallons of water a day due to leaks, though this is a slight reduction on the previous year.

 The current restrictions cover using a hosepipe to water a garden, clean a vehicle, or wash windows.